Everything You Need for Effective Password Validation in JavaScript!

 Password validation in JavaScript can be implemented using custom conditions such as minimum length, inclusion of numbers, special characters, and uppercase letters.
 You can validate passwords in real time as users type or before form submission.

-Let’s see each password validation in JavaScript rule step by step, with clear code examples, output previews, and explanations of how different checks improve password strength and user security.
+Let’s explore each password validation in JavaScript rule with code examples, output previews, and security explanations.

 The form should have basic fields like email, phone number and password and offers email and password validation in javascript Let’s see an example of HTML